ropensci-archive/rImpactStory/README.md

 # This function internally calls create_tiid() if a Total Impact ID was not previously assigned to this object.
 # This process is transparent to a user but lower level functions are available to call directly.

-# Now we can proceed to getting metrics on this source
+# Now we can proceed to getting metrics on this source (I've combined the two functions above).

-metrics(my_id)
+metrics(tiid('10.1890/ES11-00339.1'))

 ```